Philosophy

 About site design

-First: sites should be usable and visible by all sorts of users on all sorts of devices: personal computers, PDAs, phones, pages.
-They should work whether the user prefers GUI browsers like Firefox and Opera, software that reads the pages, text-only browsers such as Lynx —anything.
-That means coding sites up to standard.
-Second: Sites should be fast to load, even over modems.
-Third: Make it look nifty, because most visitors do have the spiffy GUI browsers.
-Simple is good (but getting to simple can be complex).
-Fourth: There's always more to learn.
+First: sites should be usable and visible by all sorts of users on all sorts of devices: personal computers, tables, PDAs, phones, etc. They should work whether the user prefers GUI browsers like Firefox and Opera, software that reads the pages aloud, text-only browsers such as Lynx —anything.
+That means coding sites up to standard— then adapting as needed to some individual browsers.
+It does not always mean using the newest technology, but what works.

 About working

 Playing with web sites is fun.
 Lots of fun!
 Talking and teaching is fun.
 I get to have more fun if I do a good job for my clients, and that means keeping up with what they need and want.
+From HTML to PHP, javascript to jQuery, Wordpress to QR codes, Social media to mobile apps: there's a lot to learn!

 If I can't do it, I'll help you find someone who can.
 Associations of people who know stuff are fun, too.
 And when I get a moment, I'll go learn how for next time.